wakey001/Battleship-Destroy/README.md

 * When prompted for an input of row or column if the user presses the enter key this can be bypasses and cause an error.
 The third :
 * The game has no game over or restart.
 It only stops once all the turns are used.
+The fourth:
+* The game is incredibly hard to win as the board is large and the ships are tiny.

 ## Deployment
 The site was deployed via Heroku.
 Here is the live link - [Herokuapp-game](https://battleship-destroy.herokuapp.com/)